 We warn that doing e is dynamic is equivalent to e is object, but e is object is a pure null check, while e is dynamic is not.
 Should we make is dynamic a pure null check for consistency?

 As for today, there are more than 1900 items registered that are in different stages.
-Since it is impossible to analyze all of them and most probably, they would have changed by the time you read this, I just selected a couple of them to give a hint on what the future C# language releases will bring to us (normally, a C# 9.0 version) and describe what kind of ideas are discussed in this process.
+Since it is impossible to analyze all of them and most probably, they would have changed by the time you read this, I just selected a couple of them to give a hint on what the future C#’s next version and language releases will bring to us (normally, a C# 9.0 version) and describe what kind of ideas are discussed in this process.

-These are two of the most discussed ideas and selected for C# releases:
+These are two of the most discussed methods, selected for C# releases:

 - Default interface methods